 A-level results have been outstanding over the past three years.
 After analysing our results against students' target grades, and those of other schools, Alps has put our performance in the top 25%, nationally.
-Even more remarkable is the fact that our results over the past two years put us in the top 10%.
 This demonstrates that students make superb academic progress at Wyedean regardless of ability.

 Care, Guidance And Support

 Wyedean School is well known for its excellent pastoral care and the provision in Sixth Form is no different.
 Each student will have their own tutor, access to a school nurse and counsellor.
 We pride ourselves on having warm, friendly and supportive relationships with the students and this encourages a sense of openness and them feeling valued as individuals.
 No problem or issue is too trivial.
 Life can be difficult and complicated between the ages of 16 and 18 and we’re well aware of the challenges.
 The students know that the Sixth Form staff doors are open and the kettle always on.

 We organise Taster Days and an Induction Week for those who have made an application.
 This enables students to decide whether the school and subjects choices are right for them.
 We set Bridging Tasks over the summer holidays so that Year 12 students can ‘hit the ground running’ with their learning in September.
 Everyone who applies will receive a guidance interview so that we can support students with making the most appropriate subject choices.

 We have a wide range of extra-curricular groups on offer through our Enrichment programme.
 The programme runs on a Wednesday afternoon and groups are run by teachers, outside volunteers and the students themselves.